 Monitoring is accomplished utilizing various methods including desk monitoring and on-site visits.
-There are two primary areas reviewed during monitoring activities - financial and programmatic/capability.
+There are two primary areas reviewed during monitoring activities - financial and programmatic monitoring.
 Financial monitoring is the review of records associated with the purchase and disposition of property, projects and contracts.
-Capability review is the observation of equipment purchased, protocols and other associated records.
+Programmatic monitoring is the observation of equipment purchased, protocols and other associated records.
 Various levels of financial and programmatic review may be accomplished during this process.

-Desk monitoring is defined as the review of projects, financial activity and technical assistance between the program office and the applicant via e-mail and telephone.
-Site visits are defined as actual visits to the recipient agency's location by a team or members of the FDEM or their designee, to actually observe records, procedures and equipment.
+Desk monitoring is the review of projects, financial activity and technical assistance between FDEM and the applicant via e-mail and telephone.
+On-Site Monitoring are actual visits to the recipient agencies by a Division representative who examines records, procedures and equipment.